HewlettPackard/hpegl-vmaas-terraform-resources/docs/resources/hpegl_vmaas_instance.md

 description: |-
   Instance resource facilitates creating,
           updating and deleting virtual machines.
-          For creating an instance, provide a unique name and all the Mandatory(Required) parameters., It is recommend to use the Vmware type for provisioning.
+          For creating an instance, provide a unique name and all the Mandatory(Required) parameters.
+          It is recommend to use the Vmware type for provisioning.
 ---